The Meaningful Vote: what happens next?

 If an approval motion doesn’t pass first time around, nothing in the 2018 Act prevents the Government from bringing forward another approval motion at a later date.

 Although, as Clerk of the House David Natzler said in October, there is a “general rule against” the House voting twice on the same question in the same session, this rule is not intended to “obstruct the will of the House”.
 As he noted that, even if the motion itself were the same, there may have been a change in the intervening period.
 A change could be either to the negotiated texts themselves, or in the “underlying political reality”.

-Graeme Cowie is Senior Clerk and Brexit and Constitutional Law specialist at the House of Commons Library @commonslibrary
+This Insight was written by Graeme Cowie, Senior Clerk and Brexit and Constitutional Law specialist at the House of Commons Library